 Being offered and accepting a place

-This will allow you to add the course and institution information to your application and it is then sent to us.
+This will allow you to add the course and institution information to your application, before it's then sent to us.

 We should then accept the application and your UCAS status will be updated to say that you have been accepted.
 Now all you have to do is wait for our confirmation letter.